SEPAD-Project/Student-Desktop-App/README.md

-# Student Attention Platform (SAP) - Student App
+# SEPAD (The Persian acronym for Student Online Monitoring System) - Student App

 ## Overview
-The Student App is a core component of the Student Attention Platform (SAP), designed to monitor and report student engagement during online classes.
+The Student App is a core component of SEPAD, designed to monitor and report student engagement during online classes.
 The application uses webcam feeds to analyze student attention levels and provides real-time feedback to educators.

 ## Requirements
 Before installation, ensure you meet these requirements: